-- 1 billion CFUs in a serving of Vega One All-in-One Shake
+- 1 billion CFU in a serving of Vega One® All-in-One Shake

-- 1 billion CFUs in a serving of Vega Sport Protein
+- 1 billion CFU in a serving of Vega Sport® Protein

 Benefits of Bacillus Coagulans: Survives and thrives in harsh environmental conditions

-While other types of probiotic strains can die during transportation, storage or digestion, bacillus coagulans survives the varying changes in temperature (like sitting on your pantry shelf), and the acidic environment of the stomach, allowing them to enter and flourish in in your gut.
+Bacillus coagulans survives the varying changes in temperature during transportation, and storage (like sitting on your pantry shelf), and the acidic environment of the stomach, allowing them to enter and flourish in in your gut.